DSC-SPIDAL/tutorials/content/post/install_spidal.md

 After the program finished executing, the output will be in a file called `damds-points.txt` inside the `bin` directory.

 You can upload this file to `WebPlotViz` using the following link to visualize the data.
+Note: you may need to register in WebPlotViz before you can upload the files.

 {{< highlight javascript >}}
 https://spidal-gw.dsc.soic.indiana.edu/dashboard